 - Ability to stimulate your body’s metabolism which promotes weight loss.

 Supplementing MCT oils and coconut oil has been a major game-changer in my performance.
-Both in cooking and through drinking bulletproof coffee, I’ve noticed I have more energy and I can rest assured knowing that both MCT oil and coconut oil both provide cleaner sources of fats.
+I’ve noticed I have more energy and I can rest assured knowing that both MCT oil and coconut oil both provide cleaner sources of fats.

 MCTs and their oils are too great to not tell people about.
 Discover how these oils can benefit your own life and start simply killing it every day. #SKIED